Faculty Guide to Accommodating Absences

 A limited adjustment to the stated attendance policy accommodation does not mean that unlimited absences can be permitted.
 The number of additional absences a student may be allowed as a reasonable accommodation will be determined on a case-by-case basis for each course in consultation with the instructor, depending on the student’s individual disability limitations, the nature of the course, and the degree to which class attendance is an essential requirement of the specific course.
 Attendance accommodations are not retroactive, unless an exception has been made.
 Exception to the attendance policy does not mean exception to any of the other academic requirements of the course.
 Students are required to fulfill all course requirements and will be held to the same evaluation standards as specified in the course syllabus.
 It is the student’s responsibility to obtain the material and notes from missed classes, to remain engaged in the course, and to make up the work missed.
 Absences for non-disability related reasons will not be excused by the accommodation.
 Students who are approved for an exception to the attendance policy are expected to contact instructors in advance of an anticipated absence, if possible.
 This expectation is particularly important if the anticipated absence will result in the student missing a quiz or exam or a deadline for submitting an assignment.
 For emergencies or unexpected disability-related absences, students should inform instructors as soon as possible to explain their absence and to discuss make-up work, if applicable.
 Students should be aware that exception to the attendance policy may not be possible in every course because class attendance is an essential and integral part of some courses.
 In the event that an exception is not granted by the DSO, students should consult with their Access Consultant and academic advisor to discuss alternate course options.

-In every course, the instructor identifies and defines the essential course requirements and measures whether they have been met.
+In every course, the instructor identifies and defines the essential course outcomes and measures whether they have been met.
 In addition, the instructor determines the acceptable number of excused absences in light of these requirements.
 Instructors are neither expected to compromise the essential course requirements nor to fundamentally alter the course regardless of the student’s medical condition; however, instructors must consider the following questions to determine if attendance is truly essential:

 - Is there classroom interaction between the instructor and students and among the students themselves?